-I recently reconnected with my old artistic partner-in-crime, Ryan Donberg, and we decided to get the band back together, so to speak.
+I recently reconnected with my old artistic partner-in-crime, Ted K, and we decided to get the band back together, so to speak.
 We have recorded the first new Snake Eater Trinity tracks since 2007, and I daresay they’re as brutal as anything we’ve ever done.
 We’re going to be booking shows soon, so stay tuned for that and a vinyl release.
-Oh yeah, and some of you may know Ryan as The Acid Kid.

 FOR FANS OF: THRASH, ELECTRO, HARDCORE, PUNK, WORKPLACE VIOLENCE, VIGILANTE JUSTICE, ANGER, DANGER, ETC.